ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ---

 The arrival of the new year is always a time for reflection and renewal.
-To everyone celebrating this festive season—whether you are reuniting with family or clicking circles with friends—we wish you a year filled with **Long Ma Jing Shen** (the spirit of the dragon and horse—full of vitality)!
+To everyone celebrating this festive season — whether you are reuniting with family or clicking circles with friends — we wish you a year filled with **Long Ma Jing Shen** (the spirit of the dragon and horse — full of vitality)!

 May your UR be low, your combos be high, and may success come to you as swiftly as a galloping steed (**Ma Dao Cheng Gong**).
 Across all regions and time zones, we hope the beat of the new year brings you nothing but joy.
 Happy Chinese New Year!

--AstralXynsm, FcEazy, Luval, Mafumafu, MarioKartya, seros, silly me, Trolloli & Pager
+-AstralXynsm, FcEazy, Luval, Mafumafu, MarioKartya, Pager, seros, silly me & Trolloli.